lachhabw/Extract-Audio-and-Shots/README.md

 ## Workflow Explanation

-1. **Select Source Folder:** Choose the folder where your input videos are located.
-2. **Select Destination Folder:** Specify the folder where you want to save the processed output.
+1. **Select Source and Destination Folders:** Choose the folder containing your input videos and specify where to save the processed output.
-3. **Choose Extraction Modes:** Select whether to extract audio, shots, or both from the videos.
-4. **Select Output Formats:** Choose the audio and image output formats (e.g., MP3, WAV, JPEG, PNG).
+2. **Choose Extraction Modes and Output Formats:** Select the desired extraction modes (audio, shots, or both) and specify the output formats for audio and images (e.g., MP3, WAV, JPEG, PNG).
-5. **Set Shot Extraction Parameters:** Specify the number of shots to extract per minute of the video.
+3. **Set Shot Extraction Parameter:** Specify the number of shots to extract per minute of the video.
-6. **Set Number of Workers:** Optionally, adjust the number of simultaneous videos processed for faster processing.
+4. **Set Number of Workers:** Adjust the number of simultaneous videos being processed.
+By default, the number of workers is set to the number of available CPU cores.
-7. **Run Video Processing:** Click the button to start processing the videos based on the chosen settings.
+5. **Run Video Processing:** Click the button to start processing the videos.

 ## Setup Instructions